 As the trail enters Parkesburg from the east it transitions from a multiuse trail to an on-road connection.
-Trail users will cross Church Street (Route 10) across from the terminus of Main Street.
+Trail users will cross Church Street (Route 10) across from the terminus of Main Street .
 This crossing location has significant traffic volume but good sight distance; PennDOT recommends a rapid flashing beacon signalizing the trail crossing, a high-visibility crosswalk, and signage warning motorists in advance of the trail crossing.
-Vehicular signalization of this crossing may be required in conjunction with the proposed apartment development, and trail crossing improvements should be incorporated into this project.
+Vehicular access to the proposed apartment development would occur at this location, and trail crossing improvements should be incorporated into this project.